 You won’t have to lay on a couch, be poked with needles, get hooked up to machines, or get “locked up.”
 Many people say that the testing process is much like playing games.
 You will be asked a lot of questions!
-You may be asked to remember lists of words, make designs, read a map, write about what you see in a picture, draw something, solve a puzzle, or any of a number of other tasks.
+You may be asked to remember lists of words, copy designs, write about what you see in a picture, draw something, solve a puzzle, or any of a number of other tasks.
 Some of these tasks may seem easy for you and others may seem hard for you.
 Just try your best on everything because the focus is more about what you can do, than what you can’t do.

 What is Neuropsychology?

 Neuropsychology is a specialty branch of psychology that studies how the brain impacts thinking and behavior.
 Neuropsychologists are psychologists who have extra training in brain functioning, brain anatomy and testing.